alexwestphal/JSONDL/README.md

 # JSONDL (JSON Description Language)
-A convention/syntax for describing JSON structures in API documentation.
+A language for describing JSON structures in API documentation.

 # Scope